 Another issue with the National Popular Vote Interstate Compact is that it’s almost certainly unconstitutional.
 Article I, Section 10 of the Constitution states, “No state shall, without the consent of Congress...enter into any agreement or compact with another state.”
 According to the Council on State Governments, more than 200 interstate compacts are currently in effect.
 “Twenty-two of them are national in scope, including several with 35 or more member states and an independent commission to administer the agreement,” the group’s fact sheet notes.

 A compact for a presidential election would undoubtedly have significant national implications and would be far outside the scope of what Congress has previously approved.
 “Although states sometimes did submit their compacts to Congress for ratification,” Hans von Spakovsky of the Heritage Foundation explained, “there has been an implied understanding that interstate agreements were legitimate as long as they had a limited, specifically local impact and did not affect national prerogatives.”

 Supporters of the National Popular Vote Interstate Compact say that approval from Congress isn’t needed, although the group is pushing for approval.
-Von Spakovsky has the Supreme Court already an existing test would likely require congressional approval of the compact.
+Von Spakovsky has the Supreme Court already an existing test that would likely require congressional approval of the compact.
 He also explained that the compact would be problematic because it’s tantamount to an Article V convention that “deprives non-participating states of their right...decid[e] whether the Twelfth Amendment, which governs the Electoral College, should be changed.”

 Many say that the Electoral College is undemocratic and that a popular vote concept is democratic, which is why states should dump the former.
 Undoubtedly, some who make such statements also believe the Senate is undemocratic because it lacks proportional representation.
 Put simply, the United States isn’t a democracy; it’s a constitutional republic.